Azure/autorest.modelerfour/modelerfour/readme.md

   # you can prefix
   # default is the first one in the list below:
   naming:
+    preserve-uppercase-max-length: 0 # length of uppercase words to preserve in identifier names
     parameter: camel # camel|pascal|snake|upper|kebab|space
     property: camel # camel|pascal|snake|upper|kebab|space
     operation: pascal # pascal|camel|snake|upper|kebab|space